CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 print(sorted(set(t1_porter)))

 ```

-A very different list of words is produced.
-This list is shorter than the list produced by the lemmatizer, but is also more accurate because it avoids collapsing synonyms.
-You might also notice that some of the words are transformed.
-Stemmers each have their own rules, the Porter stemmer takes a word like "berry" and "berries" and makes them both "berri" whereas a lemmatizer would return it as "berry".
+Stemmers each have their own rules, the Porter stemmer takes a word like "berry" and "berries" and makes them both "berri" whereas a lemmatizer would return them as "berry".
 Stemmers are faster than lemmatizers, so when speed matters more than accuracy, go with a stemmer.
 When accuracy matters more, go with a lemmatizer.
 In an academic research setting, the choice is clear.
 We will proceed with our lemmatized corpus.

 Now let's visualize the word frequency.
 First create a frequency distribution.
 This is a special type of NLTK object that is kind of like a dictionary, where the words are the keys, and the counts are the values.
 (The NLTK-Text-ness of our text1 is still retained with text1_clean)

  `my_dist=FreqDist(text1_clean)`

-If nothing happened, that is normal, check to make sure it is there by calling for the type of the "my_dist" object.
+If nothing happened, that is good, check to make sure it is there by calling for the type of the "my_dist" object.

 `type(my_dist)`

 It should say it is an nltk probability distribution.
-It doesn't matter too much right now what it is, only that it worked.
+It doesn't matter what that means, only that it exists.
 We can now plot this with the matplotlib function, "plot".
 We want to plot the first 50 entries of the my_dist object, but we don't want it to be cumulative (if we were working with financial data, we might want cumulative).

 `my_dist.plot(50,cumulative=False)`